alicewu1/DNS-practice/README.md

 - Verify changes work: app.alice-wu.tech

 # Set Up GCP VM
-- by following instructions from **setup_GCP.md**
+- By following instructions from **setup_GCP.md**
 - Verify flask is deployed by refreshing your domain name in your browser

 # **images** folder
-- contains screenshots of my live flask app deployed on my website
+- Contains screenshots of my live flask app deployed on my website